blairj09/snowflake-summit-2025/README.md

 example and demonstrated in the accompanying talk.

 ### GenAI Assisted Development
+Positron includes [Positron
-Positron includes "Positron Assistant", which is a GenAI-powered assistant that can help you write code, debug, and analyze data.
+Assistant](https://positron.posit.co/assistant.html), which is a GenAI-powered assistant that can help you write code, debug, and analyze data.
 In this example, the assistant was used to generate the initial code for the dashboard and to provide suggestions for improving the analysis.
 The assistant was also used to generate the README file and other documentation for the project.

 ### App Development
 Positron makes it easy to develop interactive applications using popular